piotrek204/KvHome/README.md

 The goal of the project is found an easy way to create an application with a simple user interface, available for different operating systems and integrating various physical devices (IoT).

+KvHome has been created in Python 2.7.14 using Kivy framework.
+Tested on Ubuntu and Android.

 Environment:
 <pre>
   ---------              ----------------                  --------------